 SUPPORT HUMANE ENTERTAINMENT -- This includes avoiding zoos, all animal circuses and animal themed parks like water parks.
 And if you travel abroad, don't take animal rides on camels, donkeys or elephants.
 Don't buy paintings by animals.
 Don't swim with animals.
 Let them be wild.
 This might sound extreme, but believe me – it’s nothing compared to the extreme conditions in which the animal are forced to live and work.

 Above all – EDUCATE YOURSELF!

+My mind is constantly blown finding out what happens to animals, the horrors beyond comprehension.
 Below are links to some of my favorite organizations where you can learn more and hopefully join the growing movement of compassion towards all living beings.

 Organizations I love to save animals with:

 Years ago I founded an organization of my own - a multimedia resource foundation to help pet parents at any stage of the journey with their pet.
 Please visit The Pet Matchmaker for our archived materials.
 You can even give it a listen with The Pet Matchmaker Podcast.
 Listen HERE.